neezer/node-cfg/README.md

 If anyone knows of a better way to implement this, I'm all :ear:s.

+### Configure error handling with `onError`

+The return from `cfg` now only returns the config object, not the errors.
+Configure error handling using the `onError` configuration option.

 ## Migrating from 1.x.x to 2.x.x

 The arguments provided to `cfg` are now an object: